CAPS FAQs

 If a student wants information about their mental health treatment at CAPS for his or her own record, we will be happy to provide a written summary.

-In either case, whenever medical and mental health providers work together as a team on an individual student’s care, they need permission from the student in order to access both parts of the student’s medical record: the medical records and the mental health records.
-Obtaining this permission is required by our ethical and legal standards.
-Working collaboratively allows the providers to create the most effective treatment and follow-up plan for the student’s particular needs.
-These collaborations require the sharing of health information, and it will only be shared to the extent appropriate for the student’s care.
+Except in cases of emergency, whenever medical and mental health providers work together as a team on an individual student’s care, they need permission from the student in order to access any portion of the student’s record: the medical records and the mental health records.
+Obtaining this permission in non-emergency situations is required by our ethical and legal standards, and information will only be shared to the extent appropriate for the student’s care.

 There are several offices on campus that can help assess a student’s needs and offer appropriate academic support.